q1kka/notarization-service/README.md

 Notarization component is software used to notarize text or files in distributed and immutable fashion.
 It exposes RESTful api for which takes multipart/form-data and stores it to IPFS and saves the hash of the file to smart contract residing in Ethereum blockchain.

+## OAPI Specification

+OpenAPI / Swagger specifications of this REST API can be found in root of this repository (`swagger.yaml`).
+These specification can be viewed locally using Swagger plugin or via online editor: `https://editor.swagger.io/`.

 ## Environment

 This program uses environmental variables for configurations in production.
 Out of box software works in development mode.
 In development mode preset enviroment is used.